This post has been updated on July 02, 2020

-International roaming deals often get you a unlocked iPhone 7.
-The International roaming of Sprint and T-Mobile are pretty good (Sprint will also unlock an installment-plan phone for international use after 90 days), while AT&T’s international roaming remains quite expensive.
+International roaming deals often get you an unlocked iPhone 7.
+The International roaming of Sprint and T-Mobile is pretty good (Sprint will also unlock an installment-plan phone for international use after 90 days), while AT&T’s international roaming remains quite expensive.

 If you want the maximum flexibility, choose a Verizon or Sprint iPhone since the AT&T and T-Mobile models only support GSM 3G service while Sprint and Verizon models work with both CDMA 3G and GSM 3G network.